RowinRuizendaal/browser-technologies-2021/README.md

 ### For loops

 Since most browsers support for loops instead of for each, I will be using for loops instead of checking if the browser supports forEach beacuse, for loops are faster then foreach loops and it also makes my code more DRY, instead of writing the same code over and over.

+### EventListener

+EventListeners are not supported in IE 6-8, this version of IE has been released since Aug 27, 2001 this is the only browser that does not support the Event.addEventListener() method.